RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 comments: true
 categories: [ Community, Education ]
 ---
 The current team of [ChicagoRuby](http://chicagoruby.org) organizers assumed leadership in August 2007.
 Back then, typical monthly attendence was about five people and the group's [Meetup.com](http://meetup.com/chicagoruby) database contained 78 members.
-The previous organizer was swamped with work at his day job, so he stepped down, handing baton to a new crew.
+The previous organizer was swamped with work at his day job, so he stepped down, handing the baton to a new crew.

 Today, the _new crew_ has grown ChicagoRuby to over 2,700 members.
 The group hosts three meetups every month, and the downtown meetings consistently max out the 100-person RSVP limit.
 Bonus: ChicagoRuby hosts two conferences, [WindyCityRails](http://windycityrails.org) in Chicago and [RubyCaribe](http://rubycaribe.com) on the Caribbean island of Barbados.